 Daniel believes that the ability of echolocation may be gained and developed by any person, just like, for example, an ear for music.
 Currently, Kish holds classes for blind people, helping them to better navigate in space using sounds.

 4. Predator’s eyes

 And what about the vision?
 Is it possible to improve the abilities of the human eyes and make them see better, in a broader light spectrum?

 Biohacker Peyton Rowlands is sure that it is.
 Furthermore, he is currently conducting an experiment on himself, eating a special diet to “teach” his eyes to recognize objects in the infrared spectrum.

 The fact is that the retina of the human eye uses the molecules of the pigments rhodopsin and photopsin for sensing light, while the vision of some species of river fish is based on the porphyropsin, which allows them to detect light in the infrared wavelength spectrum.

 Rowlands hopes that the removal of retinol (vitamin A), which is necessary for the production and photopsin and rhodopsin, from his diet can make his eyes use porphyropsin to detect objects, i.e. to see the world in the infrared spectrum, like the Predator from the famous film with Arnold Schwarzenegger.

-One can envy many species of animals, whose abilities are not available to human.
-However, nature generously endowed Homo Sapiens with imagination and reasonable thinking, which throughout the history have helped to significantly expand human possibilities.
+One can envy many species of animals, whose abilities are not available to humans.
+However, nature generously endowed Homo Sapiens with imagination and reasonable thinking, which throughout history have helped to significantly expand human possibilities.